-Many of us want to get going but don’t know where to start.
-In the video below, Money Talks News founder Stacy Johnson explains what you’ll need.
-After that, keep reading for more about eight documents that can help you get your affairs in order.
+Many of us want to get going on this planning but don’t know where to start.
+Here’s what you should know about eight documents that can help you get your affairs in order.

 1. Last will and testament